tanveer-sayyed/simple_scheduler/README.md

         args : tuple(object,), optional
             un-named argumets for the "target" callable
             the default is ()
+        job_name : str, optional
+            used to identify a job, defaults to name of the function to remove jobs use this name
         kwargs : dict{key:object}, optional
             named argumets for the "target" callable
             the default is {}